joergjo/BookLibrary-NetCore/README.md

 - Built-time JavaScript dependencies are managed with [NPM](https://www.npmjs.com/).
     >Unfortunately, LibMan is no option for build-time tools, and [BundlerMinifier.Core](https://github.com/madskristensen/BundlerMinifier) doesn't create useful source maps.
 - Docker Compose and Kubernetes YAML files have been added to run the app in a Docker Container or as a service in Azure Kubernetes Service (AKS).
-- An ARM template has been added that allows to deploy the app in Service Fabric Mesh.
-Like the original, this version uses [MongoDB](https://www.mongodb.com/) as database.
+- Like the original, this version uses [MongoDB](https://www.mongodb.com/) as database.
 Use whatever flavor of MongoDB works best for you.
 I recommend using either MongoDB Atlas, Cosmos DB's MongoDB API, or MongoDB 3.4 or newer.

 ****
 ## Configuring the app